 2. Jenga Giant JS7 Hardwood Game

-This giant jenga set is ideal if you’re trying to enjoy larger games with your friends and family at the beach, at a part, or in your backyard.
+This jenga game set is ideal if you’re trying to enjoy larger games with your friends and family at the beach, at a part, or in your backyard.
+Makes for a great yard game.
 Many of the smaller jenga games top out at four feet maximum, but this game starts at four feet and goes up to eight feet tall.
 In turn, it can support more players, and you’ll get much better tower balance that decreases the amount of times it falls over to keep the fun going for hours at a time.
 People 12 years old and up can easily enjoy this game.

 - Comes with a zippered carrying case

 - Edges are prone to splintering